jensdietrich/se-teaching/spotbugs/README.md

 Also check the comments in the respective sources.

 Note that `mvn clean site` will fail as classes are not compiled, `mvn clean compile site` will work  as expected.

+### Note: tested with Java 8, may need to be upgraded to support later versions !